HTML, CSS, JavaScript, React & Next.js 101

-Learn web development fundamentals from HTML basics to JavaScript with Next.js
+Learn web development fundamentals from HTML basics to React/Next.js for building modern web applications

-This comprehensive tutorial will guide you through the fundamentals of web development, starting with HTML and CSS for building web pages, then progressing to JavaScript with Next.js for creating dynamic web applications.
+This comprehensive tutorial will guide you through the fundamentals of web development, starting with HTML and CSS for building web pages, then progressing to JavaScript with React/Next.js for creating dynamic, interactive web applications.

 Part 1: HTML Basics#